Articles & Guides

 What’s off the table for this TikTok mom’s children

-In a video that’s been watched more than four million times, Speed says her work involves investigating crimes against children.
+In a video that’s been watched more than seven million times, Speed says her work involves investigating crimes against children.
 As a result, she has a unique perspective on safety, and she dives into the specific safety reasons she says no to things like slumber parties and Snapchat.

 Sleepovers